Purchases made through links may earn us a small commission, at no extra cost to you.

 What stood out the most though, was the attention to detail.
 Throughout town we saw many beautiful clocks, murals, doors and signs.
 As we wandered I was always looking around, looking up, eagerly anticipating the discovery of one of Regensburg’s uniquely detailed touches.

-What to See in Regensburg in One Day
+What to See in Regensburg in One Day- A Self-Guided Tour of Regensburg’s Old Town

 Regensburg is best enjoyed by simply walking.
 There is plenty to see and do, but we didn’t rush around trying to see certain things.
-Instead, we discovered them as we went.
+Instead, we discovered them as we went on a self-guided walking tour of Regensburg.

 Here’s a look at what we discovered during our visit to the World Heritage listed city of Regensburg!